624: Samson vs. the Vampire Women

 This is a parody of the song “On the Street Where You Live,” from the musical My Fair Lady.
 The actual lyrics: “I have often walked down this street before/But the pavement always stayed beneath my feet before/All at once am I/Several stories high/Knowing I’m on the street where you live.”

-So then, I sailed around Cape Hope, and King Ferdinand, he’s a really good friend of mine ...
+So then, I sailed around Cape Hope, and, of course, King Ferdinand, he’s a really good friend of mine ...

 This appears to be a reference to Portuguese explorer Bartolomeu Dias (c.
 1450-1500), who in 1488 became the first European to sail around the Cape of Good Hope on the southern tip of Africa, opening a sea route to the riches of Asia.
 However, the king of Portugal at the time was John II.
 King Ferdinand was the king of Spain, who sponsored Christopher Columbus’ expedition that reached the New World in 1492.

 You killed one of the Dutch Masters, you fiends!